compose-x/compose-x-labs/iot/mosquitto-on-edge/README.rst

     aws iot describe-endpoint --endpoint-type iot:Data-ATS

-Keep it handy, we will use it in the docker compose file in a little while.
+Keep it handy, we will use it in the docker-compose file in a little while.

 Home-Assistant authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-MQTT supports multiple ways to authenticate, one of which is a very simple username/password, very similar to basic authentication you would for Apache2/NGINX web servers.
+MQTT supports multiple ways to authenticate, one of which is a very simple username/password, very similar to the basic authentication you would for Apache2/NGINX web servers.
 Generate a new password file using the instructions documented `in the official Mosquitto documentation <https://mosquitto.org/documentation/authentication-methods/>`_

-For examples, we will assume that the Mosquitto secret file is called ``mosquitto_auth``
+For example, we will assume that the Mosquitto secret file is called ``mosquitto_auth``

 Once we have the file, we store it as-is in AWS Secrets Manager.
 We could also just equally store it into S3 with the other files for this project.